 The installation of the first group of mosaics was completed on Monday 16th October, when Helen and Derek fitted the mosaic at 4 South Terrace.

 All thirteen of the phase one mosaics are shown below.
-An interim leaflet is being prepared which will give information about each one.
+An interim leaflet has been prepared which gives information about each one.
+Copies of this are now available at the project office and the Library.

 A second group will be prepared next year (2018).
 Once all of them have been installed, a booklet will be produced to guide the visitor along the trail and interpret the significance of each mosaic.